mkoehnke/WKImageCache/README.md

 interfaceImage.setCachedImageData(data)
 ```

-The functions for WKInterfaceButton and WKInterfaceGroup are called *setCachedBackgroundImage(image : UIImage)* and *setCachedBackgroundImageData(image : UIImage)* and work equally.
+The functions for WKInterfaceButton and WKInterfaceGroup are called

+- *setCachedBackgroundImage(image : UIImage)*
+- *setCachedBackgroundImageData(image : UIImage)*

+and work equally.

 # License
 WKImageCache is available under the MIT license.
 See the LICENSE file for more info.